10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. Name of the app

-Please refer to the [Slide Preparation](slide-prep.md) section to understand the scope of this task.
+Please refer to the [Slide Preparation](slide-prep.md) section to understand the details of this task.

 #### Planning Deliverables